 Cavers descending the well noticed the remains of oak timbers set into the walls.
 These would have been used by the Elizabethans during construction.
 A caver sawed off one of these oak stumps and dendochronology (the study of growth-rings in trees) confirmed that it dated from the 16th century.
 This is probably the first time that a well has been dated using dendochronology.

 The well is 12.4 metres deep (just over 40 feet) and its water level varies.
 When it was found the water was six metres deep (nearly 20 feet).
-If you are at the bottom of the hill, at the Colston Hall’s back door, you are at about the same level as the bottom of the well.
+If you are at the bottom of the hill, at the Bristol Beacon’s back door, you are at about the same level as the bottom of the well.

 The men who built the Red Lodge well were working with extremely hard stone (rocks of the Quartzitic Sandstone Group) in a dangerous environment.
 They knew how far they would have to dig through the hard rock to reach the water table and obtain a good supply of clean water for the household.
 The water has been analysed and it is of good quality.